Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 As with any travel destination there are areas to be avoided as they can be unsafe especially for tourists.
 Inner cities areas can be dangerous with incidences of muggings and assaults.

 Be wary of event spruikers.
 There is no guarantee that their tickets are real or that the event they are selling tickets for even exists.
-If the tickets don’t turn out to be legit the seller will be long gone along with your money.
+If the tickets don’t turn out to be legit by the time you have realised the seller will be long gone along with your money.

 If it’s one thing Australians know, it’s hot weather.
 Depending on where you’re heading to, you may get a nice break from the scorching Aussie sun, however you could still be subject to sunburn and sun stroke, especially between June and August.